 Nutrition Environment Measures Survey-Vending (NEMS-V) was developed to evaluate the worksite vending machine environment.
 This survey builds on the nationally recognized Nutrition Environment Measurement Survey (NEMS) tools from University of Pennsylvania, that measure the availability of healthy food and beverage choices in the grocery store, convenience store or restaurant.

 Nutrition standards for the NEMS-V were originally based on Institute of Medicine (IOM) Nutrition Standards for Foods in Schools with some modification for Iowa's Healthy Kids Act (2008).
 Criteria has been updated to match Health and Sustainability Guidelines (HHS) for Federal Concessions and Vending Operation (2012).
 The HHS criteria is for consumers older than 18.
-For information on vending for children, please see USDA's Nutrition Guidelines for All Foods Sold in Schools.
+The most recent Food Service Guidelines for Federal Facilities were released in 2017.
+For information on vending for children, please see Smart Snacks guidelines on the USDA website.

 The food and beverage standards are divided into color codes based on their nutrition profiles.